Surgery After Massive Weight Loss

 If you are considering body contouring surgery such as liposuction or a tummy tuck after weight loss in Mullica Hill, New Jersey, choose a surgeon with experience and results that exceed your expectations.
 Request your consultation online, or call (856) 362-8898 to schedule your appointment.

 A Consultation That's All About You

 Surgery after massive weight loss involves a number of body contouring procedures.
 At American Surgical Arts in New Jersey, these include tummy tuck (abdominoplasty), face and neck lift, breast lift (sometimes combined with breast augmentation), arm lift (brachioplasty), buttock lift, and lower body lift (buttocks, hips, and thighs).
-The lower body lift after weight loss is a signature procedure of Dr. Bidic's.
-No other board-certified plastic surgeon within Southern New Jersey, Philadelphia, or Delaware performs this keystone procedure.
+The lower body lift after weight loss is a signature procedure of our surgeons.

 Your Body Contouring Procedure

 Body contouring after massive weight loss often involves several stages, depending on the procedure or procedures you and the surgeon determine are best for you.
 In general, these surgeries involve removing excess skin and lifting and tightening remaining tissues.
 Incisions are usually made in natural folds or creases so that they are well-concealed.
 Most post-bariatric cosmetic surgery procedures require general anesthesia, and they often require an overnight stay.